Santa Monica Place: History

 The $265 million project removed the mall's roof and gutted the interior, replacing it with two levels of retail shops and a third-level food court.
 At the same time, Kevin Kennon Architects converted the original Macy's into a Bloomingdale's while the Steve & Barry's was replaced with a Nordstrom.
 Dallas-based Omniplan served as the executive architects in association with The Jerde Partnership who served as the design architects.
-The grand reopening occurred on August 6, 2010.
 The architect for the redesign was Jon Jerde.
-It was his last major work before he died.
-The mall was officially reopened on August 6, 2010.
+It was his last major work before his death in 2015.
+The mall reopened on August 6, 2010.

-On November 15, 2015 an Arclight Cinemas multiples opened in a new structure atop the Bloomingdale's anchor store.
+On November 15, 2015 an Arclight Cinemas multiplex opened in a new structure atop the Bloomingdale's anchor store.

-On January 6, 2021, Bloomingdale's announced as part of a strategy to focus on their highest achieving locations that this location would shutter on March 28, 2021.
-The space is set to transform into a 48,000-square-foot location for Arte Museum, an immersive museum.
-The location will also takeover the lease for Arclight Cinemas which has remained shuttered since March 17, 2020 due to the COVID-19 pandemic.
-The remaining leftover space is set to house other uses including high-end fitness.

-On April 12, 2021 it was announced that the lease for the temporarily shuttered Arclight Cinemas was terminated for non payment of rent as a direct result of the COVID-19 pandemic.
-The space, along with the space which was formerly Bloomingdale's, is set to transform into a 48,000-square-foot location for Arte Museum, an immersive museum, with the remaining space set to house other uses including high-end fitness.

-On January 23, 2023, it was announced Arte Museum, an immersive museum planned and produced by D’strict, a digital design company based in Seoul, South Korea will open a 48,000-square-foot location in the space which was formerly Bloomingdale's and Arclight Cinemas.
-It was also announced by Macerich, the mall development corporation, that it's remaining space is set to house other uses including high-end fitness.
-Macerich further elaborated in a prepared statement that the new development "provides a terrific example of how Macerich consistently works to evolve the retail, dining and entertainment offerings in each of our markets to match consumer preferences”.
+On January 6, 2021, Bloomingdale's announced that they would close their anchor store.
+Its final day of operation was March 28, 2021.
+On April 12, 2021, ArcLight Cinemas, located atop the Bloomingdale's anchor store, and temporarily shuttered since March 17, 2020 due to the ongoing COVID-19 pandemic, had its lease terminated for non-payment of rent.
+In 2023, it was announced that the structure containing Bloomingdale's and the ArcLight Cinemas would be renovated as a 48,000-square-foot flagship outpost for Arte Museum, an immersive digital media destination planned and produced by D'strict, a digital design company based in Seoul, South Korea.
+Macerich, the mall development corporation, announced that the remaining space in the structure would possibly house a high-end fitness facility.
+It's the only ArcLight location to not reopen as a movie theater.
+On April 3, 2025, Prism Places acquired the mall from Macerich.
+On June 27, 2025, Nordstrom announced it would close after 15 years in business on August 26, 2025, which left no remaining anchor stores at the mall.

 Public transit access

-The LACMTA E Line terminus station is located across the street from the former Bloomingdale's.
+The Los Angeles Metro Rail E Line's Downtown Santa Monica station is located across the street from the former Bloomingdale's.
 In addition, many Santa Monica Big Blue Bus routes serve the mall.